Join the network of the nationwide trails community!

 We promote the richness and value of our outdoor heritage.

 In its 40-year history, the National Trails System has provided a framework to support a wide range of trail goals, including wilderness hiking, boating, and historic driving tours.
 The system includes the National Recreation Trails (NRT), a recognition program that celebrates the diversity of trails across America.
-You can read about trails designated in 2008.
+You can read about trails designated each year.
 American Trails is the lead nonprofit in promoting the NRT program, and hosts the NRT website and online database.

 We support effective training and education for all trail users.